MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials-compliance-playbook.md

 ### Step 1: Auto-apply retention or deletion settings to sensitive data

 Start by managing the lifecycle of sensitive data by managing it automatically using retention and deletion settings.
 First, decide on the type of sensitive data that you want to protect.
-You may want to use one of our pre-built sensitive information types.
-Next, create a retention label with your desired retention or deletion settings.
-Finally, automatically apply the retention label  that contains the sensitive information type you selected.
+You may want to use one of our pre-built [sensitive information types](sensitive-information-type-learn-about.md).
+Next, [create a retention label](retention.md#retention-labels) with your desired retention or deletion settings.
+Finally, [automatically apply the retention label](apply-retention-labels-automatically.md#auto-apply-labels-to-content-with-specific-types-of-sensitive-information) that contains the sensitive information type you selected.

 ### Step 2: Auto-apply retention or deletion settings to everything in a SharePoint document library, folder, or document set

 You can set a default retention label in SharePoint to automatically apply it to all items within a specific document library, folder, or document set in SharePoint.
 This option is useful when users store a specific type of document in one of these locations.

 First, identify the content you would like to manage and the location of the content in SharePoint.
-Next, create a retention label with your desired retention or deletion settings.
-Finally, publish the retention to the document library, folder, or document set.
+Next, [create a retention label](retention.md#retention-labels) with your desired retention or deletion settings.
+Finally, [publish the retention to the document library, folder, or document set](create-apply-retention-labels.md#applying-a-default-retention-label-to-all-content-in-a-sharepoint-library-folder-or-document-set).

 ### Step 3: Dynamically target retention policies with Adaptive Policy Scopes

 Many customers want to target a retention policy to specific users or mailboxes.
 For example, they may want to apply a longer retention period to the mailboxes of people in leadership roles or apply shorter retention to shared mailboxes.
 Adaptive policy scopes allow you to do this by using their AD attributes to target the policy.
 If one of the attribute values changes then the retention policy will automatically update its membership.

-First, decide what attributes you will use to target the users or mailboxes that you want to include or exclude from your policy.
-Next, Create an Adaptive Policy Scope and use it with a retention policy.
+First, [decide what attributes you will use to target](retention-settings.md#configuration-information-for-adaptive-scopes) the users or mailboxes that you want to include or exclude from your policy.
+Next, [Create an Adaptive Policy Scope and use it with a retention policy](retention.md#adaptive-or-static-policy-scopes-for-retention).

-## Records Management
+## Microsoft Purview Records Management

-### Manage high-value items for business, legal, or regulatory record-keeping requirements
+**Manage high-value items for business, legal, or regulatory record-keeping requirements**

 Records Management helps you to comply with more granular retention and deletion requirements.
 As an example, you can track your retention schedule or use flexible automation options.
 Additionally, you can make content immutable, trigger retention using an event, or require approval before items are disposed.